robin-haxx/Mauri/GL_PORT.md

   trains summed as SLOPES → one coherent surface normal; **Fresnel sky (haze) reflection** for the sparkle; a depth colour ramp (deep blue → teal shallows); a sharp moving sun glint; deeper base tint.
 Reads as calm water with swell + reflection.
+- **Distant terrain no longer streaks — a real receding SKIRT fills the distance (2026‑09‑12).**
+  The far/near over‑scan was a SINGLE row that copied the world's edge row and sat marginFar/Near away in Y, so that one quad‑row stretched the edge colours into **vertical streaks up to the top of the frame** (worst down the low‑elevation coast, where the curtain hangs into view).
+Replaced with a **band of freshly‑sampled rows** above (worldY<0) and below (worldY>worldH) the world — `terrain.getElevation/getBiomeFromElevation/getColor`, exactly as the 2D relief's `_buildReliefSource` does — so the distance recedes as genuine terrain.
+The mesh now builds an **extended source** (world rows verbatim + skirt) and the per‑season vertex colours come straight from `_computeSeasonCellColors(seasonKey, extSrc)` (same snow‑line/contour logic as 2D, now over the skirt → distant snow/sea/forest colour correctly).
+Full column width (uniform quad grid, no side seam); skirt row pitch coarsened by `SKIRT_STEP=2` (hazed distance hides it) so the added mesh stays modest: **+36% rows single‑window (608→830), +18% world‑grid (912→1078)**. `draw()` is unchanged per‑frame (build cached, colours cached+pre‑warmed).
+Verified with a red/blue skirt‑tint diagnostic (far skirt now a coherent receding band behind the ridge, not coastal streaks), plus a live winter season change and the freeplay 2×2 world grid; 0 GL/JS errors.
+Knob: raise `view3DOverscan` for a deeper haze vista.
 - Verified across `?render=2d` (default is Enhanced now, but Classic still pixel‑correct), Enhanced 3D, and Enhanced flat‑2D; 0 GL/JS errors. **Note:** the 2× terrain default makes the GPU mesh ~1 M triangles and world‑gen ~2–3× slower (build also pre‑warms 4 season colours, ~330 ms once) —